Beautiful Boxer: Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 81% based on 36 critics.
 The website's critical consensus reads: "Beautiful Boxer blends boxing and identity politics to create a striking, if overdrawn, portrait of self discovery."

 There was controversy in Thailand about the full frontal nudity in this film.
 For the Thai release, the nudity was cut.

-The movie was highlighted in the book Movies and Mental Illness: Using Films to Understand Psychopathology as a example of films focusing on Gender Dysphoria.
+The movie was highlighted in the book Movies and Mental Illness: Using Films to Understand Psychopathology as an example of films focusing on gender dysphoria.